Why Beige Walls Work + How To Pick A Shade

 Even though those large pieces were predominantly gray, they still worked well with the paint color in the room, because the paint that we used has gray undertones.

-Now, I’ve totally changed most of the furnishings and accessories in my living room.
+As I’ve redecorated over time, I changed many of the furnishings and accessories in my living room.
 I still have the greige couch, but everything else has changed and still works great with the beige paint.

 Best Beige Paint Colors